semiologic/auto-thickbox/readme.txt

 - Restore the nothickbox functionality
 - German and Brazilian Translation (requires WP 2.9 for the js part)
+- Force a higher pcre.backtrack_limit and pcre.recursion_limit to avoid blank screens on large posts

 = 2.0 =